Pierrad/obsidian-github-copilot/README.md

    2. Or, you will receive a notice saying that Copilot is ready to use.
 (This will happen if you have already signed in to Copilot in the past in IDEs)

 > [!NOTE]
-> If you install the plugin by cloning it or downloading the release files from GitHub, you will need to name the plugin folder `github-copilot` for the plugin to work.
+> If you install the plugin by cloning it or downloading the release files from GitHub, you will need to name the plugin folder `github-copilot-native` for the plugin to work.

 ### Usage